fdeblasio/pokeemerald-expansion/README.md

 Improve fishing
 Debug menu improvements
 Stay on EVs/IVs when switching Pokemon
+Make tutors multi-use and make sure there's no overlap with TMs (if there is, they could always just give them TM instead)

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?